-Information has been incorporated by reference in this preliminary short form prospectus from documents filed with securities commissions or similar authorities in Canada.
-Copies of documents incorporated herein by reference may be obtained on request without charge from the Trust at 200-710 Redbrick Street, Victoria, BC V8T 5J3, telephone (250) 592-3395, and are also available electronically at www.sedar.com.
+Information has been incorporated by reference in this short form prospectus from documents filed with securities commissions or similar authorities in Canada.
+Copies of documents incorporated herein by reference may be obtained on request without charge from the Trust at 200-710 Redbrick Street, Victoria, BC V8T 5J3, telephone (250) 940-5500, and are also available electronically at www.sedar.com.
 The following documents, as filed with the various securities commissions or similar authorities in each of the provinces and territories of Canada are specifically incorporated by reference into and form an integral part of this short form prospectus:

-- (a) the annual information form of the Trust dated March 31, 2011 ("AIF"); - (b) the audited consolidated financial statements of the Trust for the financial years ended December 31, 2010 and 2009 together with the notes thereto and the auditor's report thereon; - (c) the management's discussion and analysis of financial results for the Trust for the financial year ended December 31, 2010, as amended; - (d) the unaudited condensed consolidated financial statements of the Trust as at and for the three and nine months ended September 30, 2011 together with the notes thereto; - (e) the management's discussion and analysis of financial results for the Trust for the three and nine months ended September 30, 2011; - (f) the management information circular dated May 13, 2011 relating to the annual and special meeting of Unitholders held on June 14, 2011 (the "2011 Management Information Circular"); - (g) the material change report dated February 16, 2011, announcing the Trust's offering of convertible debentures (the "Debenture Offering") and the acquisition of various Shoppers Drug Mart properties (the "SDM Acquisition"); - (h) the material change report dated March 11, 2011, relating to the closing of the Debenture Offering; - (i) the material change report dated March 21, 2011 relating to the closing of the over-allotment option exercised in connection with the Debenture Offering and the closing of the SDM Acquisition; - (j) the material change report dated October 27, 2011 relating to the Acquisition Agreement (as defined below); and
+- (a) the annual information form of the Trust dated March 31, 2011 ("AIF"); - (b) the audited consolidated financial statements of the Trust for the financial years ended December 31, 2010 and 2009 together with the notes thereto and the auditor's report thereon; - (c) the management's discussion and analysis of financial results for the Trust for the financial year ended December 31, 2010, as amended; - (d) the unaudited condensed consolidated financial statements of the Trust as at and for the three and nine months ended September 30, 2011 together with the notes thereto; - (e) the management's discussion and analysis of financial results for the Trust for the three and nine months ended September 30, 2011; - (f) the management information circular dated May 13, 2011 relating to the annual and special meeting of Unitholders held on June 14, 2011 (the "2011 Management Information Circular"); - (g) the material change report dated February 16, 2011, announcing the Trust's offering of convertible debentures (the "Debenture Offering") and the acquisition of various Shoppers Drug Mart properties (the "SDM Acquisition"); - (h) the material change report dated March 11, 2011, relating to the closing of the Debenture Offering; - (i) the material change report dated March 21, 2011 relating to the closing of the over-allotment option exercised in connection with the Debenture Offering and the closing of the SDM Acquisition; - (j) the material change report dated October 27, 2011 relating to the NorRock Acquisition (as defined below);

-(k) the joint management information circular dated November 16, 2011 relating to the special meeting of Unitholders held on December 15, 2011 (the "NorRock Circular").
+- (k) the joint management information circular dated November 16, 2011 relating to the special meeting of Unitholders held on December 15, 2011; and - (l) the material change report dated January 27, 2012 relating to the announcement of the Offering.